Community Based Initiatives

 To advance the Master Aging Plan process, Orange County has become the first North Carolina county to join AARP’s Network of Age-Friendly Communities.
 As such, we will be a part of a nation-wide effort to transform our neighborhoods and communities into age-friendly places.

 Never in modern history have we lived this long.
 Orange County is already a great place to age, but we can make it even better.
 We want to continue to develop new models in all areas, including how we live, how we die, and how we connect with each other on a daily basis.
-The Master Aging Plan is a community effort and we hope you will join us in sharing your thoughts and vision for the future.
-If you would like to contribute to this comprehensive planning effort, we invite you to take a 6 minute survey.
-Click here to complete the survey.
+The Orange County Board of Commissioners voted to accept the 2017-2022 Master Aging Plan on May 16th.

 Fighting Ageism: Be Bold, Claim Old